This post may contain affiliate links. See our affiliate disclaimer here.

 Step #3 – Try to make your current job remote (if you like it).

 One of the most overlooked opportunities is making your current job remote.
-I teach an online course called Remote Work 101: Work, Live and Travel Where You Want (affiliate link), and one of the issues that many of my students struggle with is that they like their current job and don’t want to leave it.
+I teach a free online masterclass called Find Remote Work in 90 Days (Or less!) and one of the issues that many of my students struggle with is that they like their current job and don’t want to leave it.
 I do quite a bit of coaching with them on how to negotiate to make their role remote.

 But there’s a right way and a wrong way to do this.

 Start by planting seeds about working remotely with your employer.
 Then, try offering to experiment with a few days a month, then a couple of times a week.
 Additionally, offer very clear ways to measure the success of this method to prove to the employer that there would be no impacts on your work.
 Also, you can share with your employer the cost savings they will achieve by no longer having to provide you with office space and furniture.

 Step #4 – Complete a skills and interests inventory.

 One of my first jobs back in the late 1990s was helping people get off of welfare and back into the workforce.
 One of the biggest trends in that population was (and still is) people undervaluing their skills and lacking confidence in what they have to offer.